 Port Lavaca, Texas

 Two-time University of Houston-Victoria graduate Mitzi McAfee is enjoying her year as president of the Texas Elementary Principals and Supervisors Association.

 McAfee was sworn in as president of TEPSA at the organization’s annual convention during the summer in Austin.
 But long before that, she earned her bachelor’s degree in elementary education from UHV in 1980 and her master’s degree in curriculum and instruction in 1991.

 “I had some amazing, cutting-edge professors and lots of hands-on experience,” she said.
 “My degrees from UHV prepared me well for my current duties.”
 Read more....

-A graduate of the University of Houston-Victoria’s School of Education & Human Development was highlighted earlier this year in the first annual letter of the Bill and Melinda Gates Foundation.
+A graduate of the University of Houston-Victoria’s School of Education, Health Professions, and Human Development was highlighted earlier this year in the first annual letter of the Bill and Melinda Gates Foundation.